longhorn/longhorn/CONTRIBUTING.md

 ## Documentation Changes

-Documentation improvements are welcome.
+The official Longhorn product documentation published at https://longhorn.io is maintained in the [longhorn/website](https://github.com/longhorn/website) repository.
+Submit changes to installation, configuration, operation, troubleshooting, upgrade, and feature documentation there.

+Repository-specific documentation, such as README files, development instructions, Helm chart documentation, examples, and design documents, should be updated in the repository that owns that content.
+A change may require documentation pull requests in both the component repository and `longhorn/website`.

 For documentation pull requests, please make sure:

 - The content is accurate and matches the current Longhorn behavior.
-- The change is linked to a related issue when it affects user-facing behavior, troubleshooting, installation, upgrade, settings, or feature documentation.
+- The change is linked to a related issue in [`longhorn/longhorn`](https://github.com/longhorn/longhorn/issues) when it affects user-facing behavior, troubleshooting, installation, upgrade, settings, or feature documentation.
+- The correct documentation version is updated, and the change is applied to other supported versions when it also applies to them.
 - The wording is clear and concise.
 - Examples, commands, and YAML snippets are tested.

+## Backports and Release Branches

+Longhorn maintains multiple release branches (for example `v1.x.x`) in addition to `master`.

+- New work normally lands on `master` first.
+- Fixes that also affect supported releases are backported to the relevant release branches.
+Backport issues and pull requests are tracked with a `[BACKPORT]` prefix and the target version.
+- When reporting or fixing a bug, mention which released versions are affected so maintainers can plan backports.

 ## Review Process